Jesús María Sanromá: Sanromá Concerts

 In 1952, he returned to Puerto Rico and was named musical consultant of the Department of Music of the University of Puerto Rico.
 Sanromá presented a series of "Sanromá Concerts" until 1975.
 In 1956, he was named member of the organizing committee of the Music Conservatory of Puerto Rico.
 He was also an active participant in the Pablo Casals Festivals.
 Sanromá recorded over 38 albums for RCA Victor and Columbia, besides his 13 albums devoted to 154 danzas by Juan Morel Campos.
 Sanromá traveled and performed throughout the world.
 Amongst the 21 countries in which he performed were Germany, France, Austria, Spain, England, the United States, Canada, Venezuela and the rest of Latin America.

 Later years

 Among the many awards and recognitions bestowed upon Sanromá were Doctor Honoris Causa degrees from the New England Conservatory of Music, University of Puerto Rico, University of Miami, St. Peter's College and Boston College.
 Pope Paul VI named him a Knight of the Order of Saint Sylvester.

-Jesús María Sanromá died on October 12, 1984 in San Juan, Puerto Rico at the age of 82.
-He was buried in the Porta Coeli Cemetery in Bayamon, Puerto Rico.
+Sanromá died on October 12, 1984, in San Juan, Puerto Rico at the age of 82.
+His death coincided with a visit of Pope John Paul II to Puerto Rico.
+Former governor Luis A. Ferré, his former classmate at the New England Conservatory of Music and lifelong friend, requested a papal blessing for Sanromá from the pope, which the pope conceded.
+Sanromá was buried in the Porta Coeli Cemetery in Bayamon, Puerto Rico.